E Street (TV series): New characters

 From mid-to-late 1989 and into early 1990, many new cast members were added to the established original line up, and these characters included a new solicitor for the legal centre, Jennifer St. James (Virginia Hey); Elly's recurring rogue ex-husband, David Fielding (Noel Hodda), was promoted to series regular during his short-lived romance with Mikki Fallon (Peta Toppano); dashing airline pilot, Daniel Windsor (Chris Orchard), moved his family of four young children to E Street when he began a whirlwind romance with Elly.
 Daniel's eldest daughter, Toni (Toni Pearen), became particularly popular, and after Daniel eventually left the series with the rest of his family after six months, Toni stayed in E Street, and moved in with Elly for several years.

-Toni Windsor joined the other young new characters, including Stanley "Wheels" Kovac (Marcus Graham), who began a steamy affair with Lisa Bennett which including a boundary-breaking bathtub seduction scene which caused a small ripple of controversy; next, George Sullivan's estranged daughter, Alice (Marianne Howard), came into the series rather spectacularly by surviving a crash in a light aircraft piloted by Daniel Windsor; And then, perhaps raising more than a few eyebrows in his congregation, Reverend Bob Brown's long-lost illegitimate son, Harley Kendrick (Malcolm Kennard), showed up in Westside, revealing long hidden secrets about the hip clergyman.
-These bright and energetic new characters all helped E Street become more popular.
+Toni Windsor joined the other young new characters, including Stanley "Wheels" Kovac (Marcus Graham), who began an affair with Lisa Bennett which included a bathtub seduction scene which caused some controversy; next, George Sullivan's estranged daughter, Alice (Marianne Howard), came into the series by surviving a crash in a light aircraft piloted by Daniel Windsor; And then, Reverend Bob Brown's long-lost illegitimate son, Harley Kendrick (Malcolm Kennard), showed up in Westside, revealing secrets about the clergyman.
+These new characters all helped E Street become more popular.

 Towards the end of the 1989 season, the Patchett family was significantly expanded.
 Following a rather short engagement to Lisa Bennett, Chris met depressed and pregnant socialite, Megan Bromley (Lisbeth Kennelly), and, feeling sorry for her, he married her on the rebound.
 The character of Megan was used to demonstrate the devastating effects of bipolar disorder.
 She was shown to have long periods of depression as well as mania, and this long-running storyline is another example of E Street exploring challenging issues.
 As Chris dealt with having to get Megan sectioned following a major manic episode, Ernie, meanwhile, had a boost in the romance stakes: he returned from a short holiday head-over-heels in love with American lounge singer, Abbey Rossiter (Chelsea Brown).
 Not long after this, soap veteran, Bunney Brooke, arrived as Ernie's gruff aunt, Violet "Auntie Vi" Patchett, and she moved into The Pacific and helped him run the pub.

 The viewing figures for E Street had, by now, significantly improved: the revamp, new characters, and the serialised format had been a success and it was heading into the 1990s on its way to becoming a huge hit for Network Ten, which itself had been through a turbulent time, having been saved from closure in the previous few months.